About Me

 Research

-I am interested in studying developmental trajectories of cognition and mental health and how these paths interact.
-My work focuses on investigating how the hormonal changes that accompany adolescence and the pubertal transition influence the development of higher-order cognitive processes, such as decision making and cognitive control, and how this may confer risk for internalizing disorders, such as depression.
+I am interested in studying the adolescent brain and developmental trajectories of higher-order cognition.
+My work focuses on investigating how the hormonal changes that accompany adolescence and the pubertal transition influence the development of higher-order cognitive processes, such as decision making and cognitive control.

 How Brain-Hormone Interactions Impact Resting Regional Cerebral Blood Flow